 The role of your College Advisor should not be confused with that of your department, faculty or school Supervisor who is responsible for directing your academic progress.
 Your College Advisor is not responsible for supervising your academic work or for giving detailed academic guidance or commenting on written work.

 You will be notified via email by the Academic Office at the start of your first term with the details of the College Advisor that you have been assigned.
 You can expect them to contact you shortly after this to make an introduction and invite you to meet up with them in person or remotely.
 You are strongly encouraged to take up these invitations and also to contact them outside of previously arranged meetings as and when you need advice or help.

-You can expect your College Advisor to introduce themselves to you and do please follow up opportunities to meet with your College Advisor whether remotely such as by MS Teams, Skype or Zoom, or for lunch or coffee, or at other events.
+You can expect your College Advisor to introduce themselves to you and do please follow up opportunities to meet with your College Advisor whether remotely by MS Teams or for lunch or coffee, or at other events.

 College Advisors will view copies of your termly academic supervision reports via the Graduate Supervision Reporting (GSR) platform and may contact you if concerns have been indicated in these reports by either yourself, your Supervisor or your Director of Graduate Studies.
 The Senior Tutor in consultation with the Academic Office will review GSR reports which have flagged a concern on a termly basis.
 It is particularly important that you consult your College Advisor if you are experiencing any difficulty with your Supervisor or for matters that you would prefer not to discuss with your department or faculty in the first instance.

 If, for any reason, you are unable to contact your College Advisor then you should feel free to contact the Senior Tutor or Academic Registrar.
 You are also welcome to consult other College Officers and members of College as necessary.
 Their main areas of responsibility are set out on the College website, with their contact details.
 Details of some College Officers whom you may wish to contact during the course of your studies are listed here.